-About The Author: Alexandra Gronfors is a 29-year-old teacher who was diagnosed with stage 4 Hodgkin's Lymphoma in September 2020.
+Introduction: Alexandra Gronfors, now a a blood cancer survivor, was diagnosed with stage 4 Hodgkin's Lymphoma in September 2020.
 She is passionate about using her fight to better herself and the world around her.
-During chemotherapy treatment, she has been openly sharing her story on Instagram and YouTube while creating art as a productive outlet.
+Throughout her chemotherapy treatment and beyond, Alexandra has been openly sharing her story on Instagram and YouTube while creating art as a productive outlet.

 Getting Diagnosed With Cancer In My 20's